DanSepulveda/portfolio/README.md

 # Portfolio

 This is my personal portfolio, a webapp built to show all the projects I've developed using different technologies.
 It was developed using Nextjs to improve SEO through Server Side Rendering.
+It fetches data from an API developed with Node and Express.
+This is the [API Repository](https://github.com/DanSepulveda/portfolio-api).

 ![image](https://i.ibb.co/TB3gpNk/demo.gif)